 - 1 Subject with 5 Warrants pic.twitter.com/DaZsbyn36l— Chief Raul Ortiz (@USBPChief) May 12, 2023

-The four days leading up to the end of Title 42 were the most intense at the border
+The four days leading up to the end of Title 42, the most intense at the border

-According to CBP's weekly report, which Ortiz summarized in a tweet, between May 5 and May 11 (the day Title 42 ended), agents detained 67,759 people.
-In addition, another 15,780 are estimated to have crossed the border by circumventing border controls and are unaccounted for.
-Ortiz also reported that three agents were assaulted during this period of time.
+According to CBP's weekly report, which Ortiz reflected in a tweet, between May 5 and May 11 (the day Title 42 ended), agents detained 67,759 people.
+In addition, another 15,780 are estimated to have gained access to the country by circumventing border controls and are unaccounted for.
+Ortiz also reported that 3 agents were assaulted during this period of time.

-This is a 100% increase compared to the statistics for March and April when the flow had been reduced to around 5,000 encounters per day.
-According to Border Patrol union agents, the numbers increased sharply in the four days leading up to the end of the mandate which allowed officials to immediately return immigrants back across the border.
+This represents an increase of more than 100% over the figures for March and April, when the flow had been reduced to around 5,000 encounters per day.
+According to Border Patrol union agents, the numbers increased sharply in the four days prior to the end of the mandate allowing immigrants to be returned immediately.

 BP averaged about 5k daily arrests in March/April.
 But in the 4 days prior to T42 going away the daily arrests skyrocketed to more than 10k-and it remains at that level.